 |Two-way data synchronization||

-You can define the commands for the new modules in code and run these commands.
-You can also use the TairJedis client that is developed by Alibaba Cloud.
+A: You can define the commands for the new modules in your code, and run them.
+You can also use the TairJedis client developed by Alibaba Cloud.